 Other topics covered in this issue include: effective social media advocacy, The Six Pillars for Prevention of child sexual abuse, the 2015 National Sexual Assault Conference in Los Angeles, and more.

 Want to read about a topic that hasn't been covered?
 Send ideas to firstname.lastname@example.org with the subject line "Resource Story Idea."

 This guide is designed for sexual assault program advocates working with non-offending parents and/or caregivers of children who have experienced sexual assault.
 The suggestions and strategies are intended for use with children under the age of 13.
+In Spanish.

 Evaluating our work helps us to better understand where our strategies are working and where we may need to change course in preventing sexual violence.
 This bulletin discusses ways that organizations can nurture a culture of evaluation and draws from conversations with preventionists at multiple state health departments and sexual assault coalitions.